 One of my greatest sources of stress relief is watching good television.
 Similar to how books make me feel, a show that has great characters, an engaging plot, and stir my emotions is something that I treasure.
+Like any tv enthusiast, there are shows I can’t get enough of.

 While I usually dedicate an entire post to a single show, sometimes life moves so fast and by the time I sit down to write, I’ve moved on to the next series.